DisarmRAG: Stealthy Retriever-Centric Poisoning to Disable Self-Correction in Retrieval-Augmented Generation (Extended Version): Evaluation

-We evaluate the \textit{generalizability} of DisarmRAG to different system prompts by: (i) using different defensive prompts (DP1--DP5) selected from the top-5 generated via iterative optimization (as shown in Appendix \ref{sec:final-prompts}), and (ii) using prompts constructed from different subsets of the default system prompt's components.
+We evaluate the \textit{generalizability} of \textsc{DisarmRAG} to different system prompts by: (i) using different STPs (STP1--STP5, as shown in Appendix \ref{sec:final-prompts}) selected from the top-5 generated via iterative optimization presented in \S~\ref{sec:iterative-prompt-optimization}, and (ii) using prompts constructed from different subsets of unseen STPs for activating SCA.
+We also evaluate the \textit{generalizability} to different retriever architectures.

-Table \ref{tab:defensive-prompts-by-method-model} shows that our approach maintains high ASR across all five prompts for every tested model, with only minimal variation.
+\textbf{(I) Generalizability to Varying Optimized Prompts.} Table \ref{tab:defensive-prompts-by-method-model} shows that our approach maintains high ASR across all five prompts for every tested model, with only minimal variation.
 On GPT-4o mini, ASR remains between 90\% and 93\%, while the strongest baseline only achieves 47.8\%.
-On Deepseek V3, our method achieves a minimum ASR of 82\%, compared to 24\% for the baseline.
+On DeepSeek V3, our method achieves a minimum ASR of 82\%, compared to 24\% for the baseline.
 Similar trends are observed for GPT-OSS and Qwen-Max, where our advantage over baselines consistently exceeds 40\% for all prompt variants.
 These results indicate that our injected instructions are resistant to changes in defensive prompts, highlighting the robustness of our method as a general strategy to suppress the SCA.

-A similar pattern emerges when evaluating combinations of defensive components.
-We demonstrate the ASR for selected configurations as shown in Table \ref{tab:defense-combinations-small}.
-We leave the full results in Table \ref{tab:defense-combinations-final} in Appendix \ref{sec:appendix-full-experimental-results}.
-Here, “+” and “-” indicate the presence or absence of a given component.
-Our method sustains high ASR across all configurations, remaining between 92\% and 94\% for GPT-4o mini.
-In contrast, PoisonedRAG (W) drops from 79\% with no components to 49\% with all components.
-Comparable stability is observed for different LLMs, where our ASR remains above 83\% in all cases.

-Overall, these results demonstrate that DisarmRAG is highly robust to various system prompts that activate the SCA, further underscoring the generality of our method.
+\textbf{(II) Generalizability to Unseen SCA-triggering Components.} To evaluate whether attacks overfit to specific STPs, we further measure ASR under representative combinations of \emph{unseen SCA-triggering components} that are not used in the main evaluation.
+These auxiliary prompts activate SCA and are detailed in Appendix~\ref{appendix:unseen-dp}.
+As shown in Table~\ref{tab:defense-combinations-representative}, \textsc{DisarmRAG} consistently maintains high ASR across all configurations and models, even when multiple defensive components are simultaneously activated.
+In contrast, prior works exhibit substantial performance degradation as varying defensive prompts are applied.
+These results indicate that \textsc{DisarmRAG} does not overfit to particular prompt formulations, but generalizes robustly to previously unseen self-correction prompts.